The best vans on the market for 2021

-Comfort and practicality are a given, with fully adjustable electronic driver and passenger front seats and a multifunction steering wheel packed full of controls.
+Comfort and practicality are a given, with fully-adjustable electronic driver and passenger front seats as well as a multifunction steering wheel packed full of controls.

-A DAB radio is fitted as standard, along with an MBUX (Mercedes-Benz User Experience) infotainment system that can learn driver preferences through artificial intelligence.
+A DAB radio is fitted as standard, along with an Mercedes-Benz User Experience (MBUX) infotainment system that can learn driver preferences through artificial intelligence.

 Active Brake Assist, Crosswind Assist, Attention Assist and an Emergency Call System are on a long list of safety and security features.

-Meanwhile, reversing cameras, an electric parking brake, internally fitted roof racks and a multifunction box on which to complete paperwork are among the available options.
+Meanwhile, reversing cameras, an electric parking brake, internally-fitted roof racks and a multifunction box are among the available options.

-All these qualities – along with the choice of six body styles, four power options, four body lengths and three cargo heights – make this an attractive all-rounder for hauliers.
+All this – along with the choice of six body styles, four power options, four body lengths and three cargo heights – make this an attractive allrounder for hauliers.

-However, it has a wider appeal and is proving popular with those wanting the best van for a camper conversion.
+The Mercedes Sprinter nevertheless has a wider appeal and is proving popular with those looking for good van model to do a camper conversion.

-The Boxer was introduced more than a decade ago and remains one of the best-looking and most practical on the market, with an impressively large load area.
+The Peugeot Boxer was introduced more than a decade ago and remains one of most practical big vans on the market, with an impressively large load area.